-Four of the ten ASEAN member states go to the polls this year, with general elections in Malaysia, Cambodia and, perhaps, Thailand, and regional polls in Indonesia that will be closely watched for pointers to next year's general election.
+Four of the ten ASEAN member states go to the polls this year, with general elections in Malaysia, Cambodia and, perhaps, Thailand; and regional polls in Indonesia that will be watched closely for pointers to next year's general election.
 All this at a time when the bloc seeks to deepen economic integration both internally and internationally.
-Transport, energy and infrastructure are among the sectors in need of large-scale investment.
-ASEAN states also face concerns over terrorism, and in some cases the very stability of their political systems.
+Malaysia, Vietnam, Singapore and Brunei have signed up to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership; transport, energy and infrastructure are among the sectors in need of large-scale investment.
+ASEAN states also face concerns over terrorism.
 They are looking for support from external partners such as Beijing and Washington, but this raises thorny issues regarding sovereignty and dependence.

 • What kind of boost can the region’s economies expect from tariff reductions envisaged under the revised Trans Pacific Partnership?

 • What risks do rising US interest rates pose for regional infrastructure investment needs?

 • Could Islamic State resettle in South-east Asia?